Balancing events, not patients, maximizes power of the logrank test: and other insights on unequal randomization in survival trials: Large-sample distribution of the logrank statistic

-Rubinstein's approximation was derived under the assumption of exponential survival.
-Its accuracy was also illustrated in the previous subsection under exponential survival.
-Therefore, one might wonder what happens when the PH assumption is true, but survival does not follow an exponential distribution.
-Can we still conclude that power of the logrank test is maximized by balancing the expected number of events across arms?
+Rubinstein's approximation was derived under exponential survival, arbitrary accrual, and arbitrary censoring distributions.
+Its accuracy was further illustrated in the previous subsection under exponential survival.
+Therefore, one might wonder what happens under general PH.
+Can we still conclude that power of the LRT is maximized by balancing the expected number of events across arms?

-To that end, Wu\cite{Wu2015} considered Weibull survival distributions under PH and showed that the asymptotic mean of the parametric test statistic is equal to $\mu_R$ times the common shape parameter.
-Thus, our conclusion is at least robust to the Weibull distribution.
-Next, we consider piecewise exponential survival distributions under PH.
-Piecewise exponential distributions are flexible in that they can approximate almost any survival distribution well with a sufficient number of knots.
-Using standard MLE theory, we show in Appendix \ref{app2.1} that the logrank statistic follows approximately a normal distribution with variance 1 and mean

-where $J-1$ denotes the number of knots and $D_{e,j}$ and $D_{c,j}$ denote the total number of events observed in the experimental arm and control arm during the $j$th time interval of follow-up, respectively.

-The ratios $D_{e,j}/D_{c,j}$, $j=1,...,J$ of observed events per time interval will generally differ.
-Thus, one can no longer easily argue that $\mu_{PE}$ is minimized (with respect to $\phi$) precisely when the total number of events is balanced across arms.
-Nevertheless, Equation (\ref{eq:rubinstein_pe}) shows that any time interval with a highly imbalanced ratio of events will contribute little information.
-One can therefore argue, at least heuristically, that $\mu_{PE}$ is minimized when the number of events contributed by each arm is well-balanced over the multiple time intervals, especially intervals with more events.

-We looked at numerous event-driven trials with varying piecewise exponential hazards ($J=2$).
-In every case, $\mu_{PE}$ was minimized when the expected number of events was approximately equal across treatment arms (see Appendix \ref{app2.2} for more details).
-Thus, it would seem that our conclusion ``power is maximized when events are balanced across arms'' is not restricted to exponential survival distributions, but is rather applicable to general settings under PH.